jmeistrich/rnl-conf-2025/slides/slides.md

 - Familiar RN DX

 <!--
-And it's just really good.
+Because it's just really good.
 It makes tiny fast apps and it's that familiar React Native dev experience that we all love.
 -->

 ---